Physical Quantities v1.0.0

 Configuration

-The Physical Quantities library can be configured with either the CMake build system or the Bazel build system.
+The Physical Quantities library also requires a build system.
+Currently, both the CMake build system and the Bazel build system are supported:

 (Back to Top)